A Christian Perspective on the Presidential Election

 A Lousy President

-Who knows, maybe God will raise a lousy president to make His name great.
+Maybe God will raise a lousy president to make His name great.
 It won’t be the first time He did this.
-I have wondered how folks thought about Pharaoh rising to political prominence during the time of Egyptian world power.
+I have wondered what folks thought about Pharaoh rising to political prominence during the time of Egyptian world power.
 I don’t think I would have voted for him.
 I would have hoped for Moses to rule.
 But God chose another man because He had a better plan (Isaiah 55:8-9).
 Reflect on these two thoughts as you think about an ungodly president at the helm of our country.

 • You could fret while responding with sinful anger.

-• You could let the world see that you’ve situated your faith in the knowledge that God was in control even when your candidate did not win (Romans 9:17).
+• You could let the world see that you’ve situated your faith in the knowledge that God is in control even if your candidate does not win (Romans 9:17).

 Let your speech always be gracious, seasoned with salt, so that you may know how you ought to answer each person (Colossians 4:6).